 Data Science Option

-The Data Science option for Computer Science majors is a new degree option available starting in the Fall of 2015.
+The Data Science degree option for Computer Science was launched in the Fall of 2015.

 The continuing explosion in “Big Data” is revolutionizing industry and research.
 Companies are responding by looking for data scientists—information technology experts capable of analyzing and extracting useful patterns from lots of data.
 The Data Science option allows Computer Science majors to gain the additional knowledge necessary to become a data scientist.
 The option consists of 4 required and 2 elective courses.
 The courses cover a range of topics, including Linear Algebra, Data Mining and Machine Learning, Databases, Natural Language Processing, Visualization and Big Data systems.
 The Data Science option is ideal for students who have an interest in statistics and data mining.
 Data Science option students will also satisfy all requirements needed to receive a minor in Mathematical Sciences.